AWS-First-Cloud-Journey/000006-AutoScaling/content/_index.md

 # Deploying FCJ Management Application with Auto Scaling Group

 #### Overview

-In this exercise, we will deploy the application with an Auto Scaling Group to ensure the scalability of the application according to user needs.
-Additionally, we will implement a Load Balancer to distribute the load and manage user access requests to our Application Tier.
+**ℹ️ Information**: In this workshop, you will deploy an application with Amazon EC2 Auto Scaling to ensure dynamic scalability based on fluctuating workloads.
+Additionally, you will implement Elastic Load Balancing to distribute traffic and efficiently manage user requests to your application tier.

-Make sure to review the [Deploying FCJ Management Application on a Windows/AmazonLinux Virtual Machine](https://000004.awsstudygroup.com/) document and understand how to deploy the application on the virtual machine.
-We will utilize the virtual machine deployed for **FCJ Management** for large-scale deployment and scaling within the Auto Scaling Group.
+Make sure to review the [Deploying FCJ Management Application on a Windows/Amazon Linux Virtual Machine](https://000004.awsstudygroup.com/) documentation to understand the base deployment process.
+We will leverage this foundation to implement a highly available, fault-tolerant architecture using AWS's elastic scaling capabilities.

+**💡 Pro Tip**: Auto Scaling Groups combined with Application Load Balancers create a resilient architecture that can automatically adjust capacity to maintain performance during traffic spikes while optimizing costs during periods of low demand.

+**🔒 Security Note**: This architecture follows AWS Well-Architected Framework principles, ensuring your application deployment meets industry best practices for reliability, performance efficiency, and cost optimization.

-## Contents
+#### Contents

 1. [Introduction](1-introduction/)
 2. [Preparation](2-preparation/)